waleedmebane/allsembly-prototype/README.md

 Only about half of the major features have been added, so far.

+**This branch contains a working Django version.
+Other than the installation instructions, the documentation has not yet been updated to reflect the changes made in converting to Django.
+The Django ORM has not yet been incorporated except for the user database used for login authentication.**

 A demo server is currently deployed at https://waleedmebane.com/  <br />
 The documentation is currently hosted at https://waleedmebane.github.io/allsembly-docs/ .
 You may also generate the documentation from the files in the docs